torvalds/linux/Documentation/admin-guide/perf-security.rst

 is recommended as the preferred secure approach to resolve double access denial logging related to usage of performance monitoring and observability.

-Prior Linux v5.9 unprivileged processes using perf_events system call are also subject for PTRACE_MODE_READ_REALCREDS ptrace access mode check [7]_ , whose outcome determines whether monitoring is permitted.
+Prior GNU/Linux v5.9 unprivileged processes using perf_events system call
+are also subject for PTRACE_MODE_READ_REALCREDS ptrace access mode check [7]_ , whose outcome determines whether monitoring is permitted.
 So unprivileged processes provided with CAP_SYS_PTRACE capability are effectively permitted to pass the check.
-Starting from Linux v5.9 CAP_SYS_PTRACE capability is not required and CAP_PERFMON is enough to be provided for processes to make performance monitoring and observability operations.
+Starting from GNU/Linux v5.9 CAP_SYS_PTRACE capability is not required and CAP_PERFMON is enough to be provided for processes to make performance monitoring and observability operations.